 6.5.2 Institution has adopted the following for Quality assurance 1.
-Academic Administrative Audit (AAA) and follow up action taken 2.
-Conferences, Seminars, Workshops on quality conducted 3.
-Collaborative quality initiatives with other institution(s) 4.
-Orientation programme on quality issues for teachers and students 5.
-Participation in NIRF 6.
-Any other quality audit recognized by state, national or international agencies (ISO Certification, NBA).
+Academic Administrative Audit (AAA) and follow up action taken 2.Confernces, Seminars, Workshops on quality conducted 3.
+Collaborative quality initiatives with other institution(s) 4.Orientation programme on quality issues for teachers and students 5.
+Participation in NIRF 6.Any other quality audit recognized by state, national or international agencies (ISO Certification, NBA).

-Response: C. 3 of the above
+Response: A. Any 5 or more of the above